snakers4/cft-contest-2018/src/article.md

 ## **Ideas / solutions / models that did not work or we did not try**

+- [BPE / Sentencepiece](https://github.com/google/sentencepiece) - we tried using several vocabularies (500, 1500, 5000 tokens size etc.) obtained in unsupervised fasion via Sentencepiece.
+But it didn't really help model to converge faster and results were worse than we expected.
 - [Beam search](https://github.com/snakers4/cft-contest-2018/blob/master/src/pytorch/encoder_decoder_utils.py#L353) - most likely because of model confidence and small vocabulary.
 It boosted the score a bit, but did not provide a lot of value.
 It was a tough nut to crack, but I was dissapointed it did not work as much as we expected;
 - Transformer model - when I adopted and optimized the annotated transformer [pipeline](http://nlp.seas.harvard.edu/2018/04/03/attention.html) it worked, but failed to converge within meaningful time;
-- LM assisted classifier from Open AI transformer experiments - it failed to converge at all, most likely because it lacked a proper seq2seq inference loop, it was a low hanging fruit for me (I just had the this pipeline ready, while Savva boasted his initial 88% pipeline);
+- LM assisted classifier from Open AI transformer experiments - it failed to converge at all, most likely because it lacked a proper seq2seq inference loop, it was a low hanging fruit for me (I just had the this pipeline ready, while Sava boasted his initial 88% pipeline);
-- Multi-GPU / cluster / distributed training;
+- Multi-GPU / cluster / distributed training - didn't try it;
 - Running augmentations on the fly - I believe you can extend this [line](https://github.com/pytorch/text/blob/master/torchtext/data/iterator.py#L257) in torchtext to do so, but I postponed it a bit, and then just had no time to do that.
 But that may speed up the convergence 3-10x from my experience;

 ## **Text data augmentation**